mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Mukhtasar al-Tahrir* by Ibn al-Najjar al-Futuhi

+The author wrote this text as an abridgement *Tahrir al-Manqul* by al-Mardawi, with similar coverage to *Jam al-Jawami’*.
 Listen to the recordings of Hasan Bukhari.
 He is widely read in usul al-fiqh, has a deep grasp of the underlying reason for differences, and has a unique talent in explaining mutun.
 For more detail at this level, read its commentary *al-Dhukhr al-Harir* by Ahmad b.
 ‘Abdullah al-Ba’li.
 Supplement this with *Taqrib al-Wusul* by Ibn Juzayy, which also covers the asbab of khilaf in fiqh.

 - *Raf’ al-Malam* by Taqi al-Din b.
 Taymiyyah